JuliaCI/Coverage.jl/README.md

 ### Code coverage

-1. Navigate to your test directory, and start julia like this:
+*Step 1:* Navigate to your test directory, and start julia like this:
 ```sh
 julia --code-coverage=user
 ```